The depreciation calculator uses three different methods to estimate how fast the value of an asset decreases over time.

 - Composite depreciation method.

 Note that at the end of an asset lifespan, the total amount of its depreciation will be identical, no matter which method of depreciation is applied.
-The only thing that varies in different methods of depreciation is its timing (the amount of money that is depreciated in the subsequent periods).
+The only thing that varies over the different methods of depreciation is the timing (the amount of money that is depreciated over the smaller periods).

 In the further part of this text, we will focus on the description of the three most commonly used types of depreciation: the straight line depreciation, the declining balance depreciation, and the sum of years digits depreciation.
 We're going to pay attention especially to the depreciation formulas and the detailed explanation of how to calculate the value of depreciation with each of them.